paritytech/polkadot/roadmap/implementers-guide/src/runtime/scheduler.md

 - Bid has fee on top of bid for spam protection - fee can be quite low, it should not harm the sender much, if losing a bid and a resend is necessary.
 Just high enough so spam protection is maintained.
-- Minumum bid - configurable.
+- Minimum bid - configurable.
 - Lifetimes

--> sees won bid, by seeing claim queue on the collator.

 #### Possible Optimizations